 - Begin with two applications on a 21- to 28-day interval.
 Make additional applications as needed based on turf recovery, root growth, and nematode populations

 For more information about effective nematode control and the spot treatment rate for Divanem, visit GreenCastOnline.com/Divanem

 or the Nematode Knowledge

-webpage.©2021 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
 Divanem is a Restricted Use Pesticide.
-Syngenta supports a FIFRA Section 2(ee) recommendation for Velista fungicide to control summer patch, brown ring patch, spring dead spot, fairy ring, leaf and sheath spot and rapid blight on all turf types.
+Syngenta supports a FIFRA Section 2(ee) recommendation for Velista fungicide to control large patch, summer patch, brown ring patch, spring dead spot, fairy ring, leaf and sheath spot and rapid blight on all turf types.
 Please see the section 2(ee) recommendation to confirm that the recommendation is applicable in your state.
+The Section 2(ee) recommendation for Velista must be in the possession of the user at the time of application.
 Action™, Appear®, Briskway®, Daconil®, Divanem®, GreenCast®, Posterity®, Velista® and the Syngenta logo are trademarks of a Syngenta Group Company.
-Secure® is a registered trademark of Ishihara Sangyo Kaisha, LTD. All other trademarks are property of their respective owners.
+Secure® is a registered trademark of Ishihara Sangyo Kaisha, LTD. All other trademarks are property of their respective third-party owners.